Owner: @Thomas Lavaur @David Rusu

 Introduction

-The Mantle is a foundational element of the Bedrock, designed to provide a minimal and efficient execution layer that connects together Nomos Services in order to provide the necessary functionality for Sovereign Rollups and Zones.
-It can be viewed as the system call interface of Bedrock, exposing a safe and constrained set of operations to interact with lower-level Bedrock services, similar to syscalls in an operating system.
+Mantle is a foundational element of Bedrock, designed to provide a minimal and efficient execution layer that connects together Nomos Services in order to provide the necessary functionality for Sovereign Rollups.
+It can be viewed as the system call interface of Bedrock, exposing a safe and constrained set of Operations to interact with lower-level Bedrock services, similar to syscalls in an operating system.

-The Mantle Transactions provide operations for interacting with Nomos Services.
-For example, a sequencer posting a zone or rollup update to Bedrock, or a node operator declaring its participation in the Blend Network, would be done through the corresponding Operations within a Mantle Transaction.
+Mantle Transactions provide Operations for interacting with Nomos Services.
+For example, a Sovereign Rollup node posting an update to Bedrock, or a node operator declaring its participation in the Blend Network, would be done through the corresponding Operations within a Mantle Transaction.

-The Mantle manages assets using a Note-based ledger that follows the UTXO model.
-Each Mantle Transaction includes a Ledger Transaction, and any excess balance from this transaction serves as the fee payment.
+Mantle manages assets using a Note-based ledger that follows an UTXO model.
+Each Mantle Transaction includes a Ledger Transaction, and any excess balance serves as the fee payment.

 Overview